-Join Gordon Luckett for an in-depth discussion in this video Loading DWGs with Autoloader, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Loading DWGs with Autoloader, part of Learning Autodesk Vault.

 - [Voiceover] Other than using a version of AutoCAD…to push the DWGs into Vault, the Autoloader…can be used to load the DWGs as well.…Now, although supported, this process is best used…if the files are single-use and do not have xrefs.…Let's try using the Autoloader now.…Just type autoloader 2016 for Vault,…the wizard appears, we'll click Next,…we'll select our Exercise Files…on the Desktop folder, and click OK.…You should see the list of files in there, we'll click next.…